mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 itself.
 We now know what a fixed point of a functor is and can write five different algebras before morning coffee.
 If you have a minute, please let me know how this tutorial worked for you.
-I would love to use your feedback while writing part 2.
+I would love to use your feedback when writing part 2.

 ### Next part